EricRohlfs/EFCore-FluentStoredProcedure/README.md

 # Fork

-This is a fork of Snickler.EFCore that is not fluent, and has interfaces for suppting unit tests in your primary code base.
+This is a fork of Snickler.EFCore that is not fluent.
+It has interfaces for unit tests.

 Honestly, I recomend using dapper or petapoco for calling stored procedures when using entityframework Core.